-Charlie Priscu put Dossier fleet maintenance management software to work at New York Container Terminal when he arrived in 2006.
+Charlie Priscu put AMCS Fleet Maintenance software to work at New York Container Terminal when he arrived in 2006.
 His effort paid off quickly, reining in costs and documenting the company’s compliance with critical environmental rules.
 According to Priscu, even more benefits have accrued since then.

 New York Container Terminal (NYCT) is a deep-water container facility on 200 acres on Staten Island in New York Harbor that transfers cargo containers between ocean-going ships and surface transportation modes, including truck and rail.
 The customer-oriented company also consolidates small international shipments into container loads and operates a large food warehouse.

 Charlie Priscu, NYCT’s Manager, Power Equipment, maintains a unique array of rolling stock.